HerdingLargeGermany

 Temperament & Personality

-This breed tends to suit homes looking for a confident, courageous, smart companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a confident, courageous, intelligent companion, with daily rhythms shaped by high energy, moderate barking, and low drooling.

 Coat type